How to write a business plan for an airplane leasing company?

-By incorporating these findings into your financial projections, you can present investors with more accurate information, helping them make informed decisions about investing in your airplanes leasing company.
+By incorporating these findings into your financial projections, you can present investors with more accurate information, helping them make informed decisions about investing in your airplane leasing company.

-Developing the sales and marketing plan for an airplanes leasing company
+Developing the sales and marketing plan for an airplane leasing company

-As you embark on creating your airplanes leasing company business plan, it is crucial to budget sales and marketing expenses beforehand.
+As you embark on creating your airplane leasing company business plan, it is crucial to budget sales and marketing expenses beforehand.